INFINITE31/aniwrapper/README.md

-#THIS IS A SIMPLE PYTHON API WRAPPER FOR GENERATING SFW AND NSFW ANIME IMAGES
+# THIS IS A SIMPLE PYTHON API WRAPPER FOR GENERATING SFW AND NSFW ANIME IMAGES
-## MADE BY INFINITE_.
-## IF YOU HAVE ANY PROBLEMS REGARDING THIS PACKAGE PLEASE MAIL ME AT work4infinite@gmail.com
+;)

-#HOW TO USE
+## HOW TO USE

 This api has many endpoints and the wrapper uses them all.
 For example if you want to generate an 'hug' image use can use;